 If you are successful, the recruiting manager will call to inform you of our intention to offer you the position and to provide feedback on how we assessed your performance throughout the interview process.

-If you are unsuccessful, you will be informed by the recruiting manager, who will also be in a position to provide you with feedback upon request.
+If you are unsuccessful after interview, you will be informed either via email or via a phone call from the recruiting manager, who will also be in a position to provide you with feedback upon request.

-You may also ask to receive the feedback in writing by sending an e-mail to our Recruitment Team.
-Please provide your name and the vacancy number, and send your request from the e-mail address given in your application form.
+You may also ask to receive the feedback in writing by sending an email to our Recruitment Team within two months of being notified of the outcome.
+Please provide your name and the vacancy number, and send your request from the email address given in your application form.

 Complaints about the outcome